mongodb-partners/MongoDB_Atlas_integration_with_Microsoft_Power_Apps_and_Power_Automate/README.md

                      Set(popup,false)

-              - Choose these 3(Rectangle+Label+Button) on the left panel, right click and group them
+              - Choose these 3(Rectangle+Label+Button) on the left panel, right click and group them.
+Click on the top container which got created ->Visible property-> add the text "popup".
               - Similarly create another popup window to ensure user enters passport number before the first save.
-This would be necessary for the MongoDB insert and also as a filename for the passport pdf file uploaded.The message for Label text property will be
+This would be necessary for the MongoDB insert and also as a filename for the passport pdf file uploaded.
+Click on this top container which got created ->Visible property-> add the text "popup_passport".The message for Label text property will be

                     "Please enter the passport number before clicking on Save"